How to Make Great Money as a Freelance Translator

 American High-Tech Transcription

-Transcription is their main service, but they also offer translation services.
-Looking for Spanish translators with a legal background to work as independent contractors.
+Transcription is their primary service, but they also offer translation services.
+They are looking for Spanish translators with a legal background to work as independent contractors.

 Andovar